Skip to content

 return func_a()

-For references between scripts belonging to the same Script Set, you can omit the Script Set ID and use the abbreviated form starting with __ (double underscores):
+For references between scripts belonging to the same script set, you can omit the script set ID and use the abbreviated form starting with __ (double underscore):

 demo__script_b